 Table of Contents

 Adult bearded dragons need at least a 32″ x 32″ x 32″ cage similar to the dimensions of a rabbit hutch.

-A fifty-gallon aquarium is also enough to house an adult pair of bearded dragons.
+A 120 gallon aquarium is ideal cage size to house an adult pair of bearded dragons.

-Baby bearded dragons should be housed in a minimum of a twenty-gallon aquarium as described above, with a screen lid on top.
+Baby bearded dragons should be housed in a minimum of a 100-gallon tank as described above, with a screen lid on top.
 The basking lamp should be placed on one end of the screen top.
 The UVB coil or tube light can be placed on the other side of the tank.

 Climbing branches should be placed on the warmer side and be approximately 6 to 8 inches from the light.
 The basking area on the closest climbing branch to the light should be 90-95 deg F. The other (Normal) end of the tank should remain room temperature 72-74 F. Babies have such a small body mass they can dehydrate very quickly so monitor those temps.

-DO NOT use ten-gallon tanks to house baby bearded dragons because a ten-gallon tank does not have enough space for heat from the basking light to dissipate.
+DO NOT use 10-gallon tanks to house baby bearded dragons because a ten-gallon tank does not have enough space for heat from the basking light to dissipate.

 Using a ten-gallon tank to house a bearded dragon or any other reptile can have dangerous results.
 A ten-gallon tank with a basking bulb will heat up so much that will dehydrate or literally bake the bearded dragon to death.
 They will also stop eating if overheated.

 Another important aspect of bearded dragon care is proper lighting.
 You need a special UVB light for your lizard.
 Without this, they can’t manufacture vitamin D3 which is essential for calcium metabolism.
 In addition to UVB light, he will also need a bright daylight bulb.